KiritoLoveAsuna/WebApplicationSecurity/Cors&SOP.md

 ### Same Origin Policy
-SOP blocks JavaScript and our browsers from accessing cross-origin resources, but it does not block the outgoing requests for such resources
+SOP blocks JavaScript and our browsers from accessing cross-origin resources, but it does not block the outgoing requests for such resources、

+if the cookie has SameSite=Lax, the browser will not send it even if the preflight request indicates that the destination server allows credentials on CORS requests.
 ```
 URL	RESULT	REASON
 https://foo.com/myInfo	Allowed	Same Origin